 Golf Bag

-A good bag lasts years and makes any trip to the course smoother.
+A good bag lasts for years and makes every trip to the course a little smoother.

 Tees

-Tees are small but mighty in golf essentials.
-They lift the ball off the ground, giving a cleaner shot and better control.
-The Pride Professional Tee System is popular among players.
+Tees are tiny, but they matter.
+Lifting the ball off the ground gives you a cleaner strike and better control.
+The Pride Professional Tee System is a longtime player favorite.

-Plastic or wooden?
-It’s personal choice!
-Wooden tees are classic and eco-friendly but may break easily.
-Plastic ones last longer yet can scuff clubs over time.
-Having extras in your golf bag guarantees you’re always ready for the next drive at *The Country Club* or any tournament course.
+Plastic or wooden comes down to preference.
+Wooden tees are the classic, eco-friendly choice but snap fairly easily.
+Plastic ones last longer but can scuff a club face over time.
+Either way, stash a handful in your bag so you’re never caught short before a drive at *The Country Club* or anywhere else.

 Towels

-Priced at $30.99, it offers plenty of coverage for cleaning golf balls or clubs after a messy round.
+At $30.99, it gives you plenty of surface to clean balls and clubs after a scrappy round.

 Ball Markers and Divot Tools